MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 This modular form enables the reuse of entries in annotated bibliographies for related projects.
 It has the following enhanced features that the classic annotated bibliography lacks:

-- No longer restrained by the annote field in BibTeX.
+- No longer restrained by the annote field in BibTeX which removes whitespaces including blank lines between paragraphs.
-- Modular entries for easy reuse in related projects
+- Modular entries for easy reuse in related projects.
-- Images
+- Images.
-- Tables
+- Tables.
-- Equations
+- Equations.
-- Code blocks
+- Code blocks.
-- Hyperlinks: internal and external
+- Hyperlinks: internal and external.
 - Bibliographic entries can be reordered for subgrouping by category.
 - Table of contents, hyperlinked to sections
-- Index of terms
+- Index of terms.
-- Bibliography includes papers cited outside of those listed in the annotated bibliography.
+- Bibliography includes papers cited outside those listed in the annotated bibliography.
-- List of acronyms used
+- List of acronyms used.
-- List of glossary terms used
+- List of glossary terms used.
-- List of mathematical notation
+- List of mathematical notation.

 ![Screenshot 2024-10-24 at 1 41 09 PM](https://github.com/user-attachments/assets/c1fa04fa-7e62-407a-85f3-628f22defc06)